bareos/bareos/docs/manuals/source/DeveloperGuide/mediaformat.rst

        |              VolSessionTime   (uint32_t)              |
        :=======================================================:
-       BBO2: Serves to identify the block as a Bacula/Bareos block and also servers as a block format identifier should we ever need to change the format.
+       BBO2: Serves to identify the block as a Bacula/Bareos block and also serves as a block format identifier should we ever need to change the format.
        BlockSize: is the size in bytes of the block.
 When reading back a block, if the BlockSize does not agree with the